-Antigua Guatemala’s Mercado is a feast for the senses, especially if you, like me, have spent the majority of life shopping in air-conditioned, elevator-music playing supermarkets.
+Antigua Guatemala’s Mercado is a feast for the senses, especially if you, like me, have spent the majority of your life shopping in an air-conditioned supermarket while pleasant elevator music plays in the background.
 The sounds, sights, and smells are overwhelming for first-time visitors and you’ll be hard-pressed to find any sort of plastic interfering between you and fresh produce.

 It will actually take you a few visits to get your bearings, as it’s easy to get lost in the narrow corridors and crowded stalls.
 It’s impossible to form an attack plan unless you know the layout, so it’s more likely than not that you’ll walk about aimlessly, picking up stuff along the way.